Windows 10 & Win-As-A-Service: Fundamental Changes You Must Know

 With the Windows 10 release, and moving forward, Microsoft has committed to an entirely different release cycle.

-Microsoft is now shipping one major upgrade to Windows 10 bi-annually, one in the Spring and one in the Fall each year.
-Each of these OS versions will be supported only for 18 months from release date.
-This means you must be consistently upgrading to stay not only current, but also stay on a supported version of Windows.
+Microsoft is now shipping one major upgrade to Windows 10 bi-annually, one in the spring and one in the fall each year.
+The spring release will be supported for 18 months from the release date whereas the fall release will be supported for 30 months (for Windows 10 Enterprise, Windows 10 Education and Windows 10 IoT Enterprise).
+This means you must be consistently upgrading to stay not only current but also stay on a supported version of Windows.

 Known as Windows-as-a-Service (WaaS), this is an ongoing, repetitive process.
 To streamline this process, organizations must have a plan to deal with the constant requirement to upgrade, from the most confident, adept user, to the most risky and sensitive ones.